is an ADRC?

 publicly funded programs.
 ADRC

-for Supplemental Security Income (SSI), FoodShare, and Medicaid as needed.
+for various programs such as FoodShare, and Medicaid as needed.

 You can call the resource center about a wide variety of topics from home

 care to hospice services, from legal issues to Alzheimer’s care, from

 Specialists offer information about the options that are

 available to meet your long-term care needs.